carpentries/instructor-training/_episodes/09-eia.md

 {: .challenge}

-While it may not be possible to accommodate everyone's needs, it *is* possible to get a good working structure in place without any knowledge of what specific disabilities people might have.
+While it may not be possible to anticipate all needs, it *is* possible to get a good working structure in place without any knowledge of what specific disabilities people might have.
-Having at least some accommodations prepared also makes it clear that hosts and instructors care enough to have thought about problems in advance, and that any additional concerns are likely to be addressed.
+Having some accommodations prepared also demonstrates care, helping learners to trust that additional requests are likely to be well received.

-If you are in charge of advance communication with learners for your workshop, note that our [host template](https://docs.carpentries.org/topic_folders/workshop_administration/email_templates.html#email-learners-before-workshop) includes an inquiry regarding accessibility needs.
-However, be aware that many people will not feel comfortable requesting accommodations in advance, or at all if it can be avoided.
+If you are playing the host role (or part of it), note that our [host template](https://docs.carpentries.org/topic_folders/workshop_administration/email_templates.html#email-learners-before-workshop) includes an inquiry regarding accessibility needs.
+However, be aware that **many people will not feel comfortable requesting accommodations in advance**, or at all if it can be avoided.
-For example, a participant with minor hearing loss may simply hope that the workshop will be adequately amplified or captioned for them to get by.
+For example, a participant with minor hearing loss may simply hope that the workshop will be loud enough for them to get by.
 Taking steps to make your workshop maximally accessible can relieve your participants of the need to disclose personal information.

 # From Accomodation to Universal Design

-Accomodation means making a change to an existing system in order to serve an individual with a demonstrated need.
-Think of a student asking a professor for more time to take an exam because of a learning disability.
-However, accomodation puts the onus on the indvidual with the need to have to disclose their disability and ask for accomodations.
-Research suggests that requests for accomodation are often met with negative emotions such as uncertainity, confusion, annoyance or anger by those making the accomodations.
+Accomodation means changing things to serve an individual with a demonstrated need.
+However, **accomodation puts the onus on the indvidual with the need** to have to disclose their disability and ask for accomodations.
+Reluctance to do so is understandable: requests for accomodation are often met with negative emotions such as uncertainity, confusion, annoyance or anger by those receiving the requests.

-By contrast, universal design is "the design of products, environments, and communication to be usable by all people, to the greatest extent possible, without adaptation or specialized design" (Institute for Human Centered Design, 2016).
+By contrast, "universal design" means creating something to be maximally usable by all people without additional changes.
 A good example of universal design is [curb cuts](https://en.wikipedia.org/wiki/Curb_cut) and sidewalk ramps.
 While they were originally created to make it easier for wheelchair users to move around, they proved to be equally helpful to people with strollers and grocery carts.

 ## Universal Design in Learning (UDL)

 In the 1990s, the Center for Applied Special Technology (CAST) brought Universal Design into Education with the Universal Design in Learning (UDL) Framework.

-UDL argues for putting the accessibility responsibility on the curriculum rather than on the learner.
-It states that the most inclusive approach to education is to design curriculum with diverse learners in mind from the beginning.
+UDL places responsibility for accessibility on the course rather than on the learner.
+It states that the most inclusive approach to education is to design instruction with diverse learners in mind from the beginning.

 UDL is not about finding the one, best way to teach everyone.
 The key to UDL is creating redundancies such that learners have multiple options in how they:
 1. receive
 2. engage, and
 3. share information.